-In the United States, half of all pregnancies are unplanned.
-If looking at all of the options and deciding what to do feels overwhelming, talk with a spouse, partner, and/or people close to you and consult a doctor to discuss the available options.
+Almost half of all pregnancies in the United States are unplanned according to the Centers for Disease Control and Prevention (CDC).
+If you become pregnant unexpectedly, looking at all of the options and deciding on what to do can be very overwhelming.
+Make sure to talk with a spouse, partner, or people close to you and consult with a doctor to help guide your decision.

-After numbing the cervix with a local anesthetic, a dilator is used to physically open the cervix.
+A dilator is used to physically open the cervix after numbing it with a local anesthetic.
 Medications may also be used to soften and open the cervix.
-Then, a thin tube is eased into the uterus through the cervix.
+A thin tube is then eased into the uterus through the cervix.
 The tube is attached to an electric or manual pump, which applies suction to the uterus, creating a vacuum that removes the contents of the uterus, thus terminating the pregnancy.
 Abortions normally take no longer than 10 to 15 minutes, and are safe.
 A woman can go home the same day the procedure is done.

-After an abortion, a woman can have some cramping.
-A woman should not have sex or insert a tampon for up to two weeks to let the uterus heal properly without infection.
-Heavy menstrual-like bleeding and blood clots are common as the woman’s body is emptying the uterus.
+A woman can have some cramping after an abortion.
+She shouldn’t have sex or insert a tampon for up to two weeks to let the uterus heal properly without infection.
+Heavy menstrual-like bleeding and blood clots are common.
 The clinic will give specific instructions about the amount of bleeding and how long it may last.

 Abortion Pill (RU-486)

-A medicinal abortion can be done up to 63 days after conception.
-The abortion pill, mifepristone (also known as “RU-486”), works by blocking the hormone progesterone.
+A drug-induced abortion can be done up to 63 days after conception.
+The abortion pill, mifepristone (also known as Mifeprex or RU-486), works by blocking the hormone progesterone.
 Without this hormone, the lining of the uterus breaks down, and a pregnancy cannot continue.
-A second pill called misoprostol is used in conjunction with mifespristone.
+A second pill called misoprostol (Cytotec) is used in conjunction with mifespristone.
 Misoprostol is taken within three days after taking mifespristone.
 Misoprostol helps in emptying the uterus.
-Along with the intake of the abortion pill, antibiotics are given to reduce the risk of infection.
+In addition to the medications, antibiotics are given to reduce the risk of infection.